 Buses are the most common means of transportation and take the first spot on this quick travel guide to Dublin’s transportation.
 With Dublin extensive network of public bus routes, they make it especially easy to get to your desired destination.
 Moreover, you can use this type of transportation to explore even suburbs.

-Use Airlink Express to get to Dublin City from Dublin Airport and back.
+Use Airlink Express to get to Dublin City from the Dublin Airport and back.
 These comfortable double-decker buses are the best and quickest options for your money.
 Two routes – 747 and 757 – run every ten minutes.
 Additionally, they provide free Wi-Fi and ample spaces for your luggage, so you don’t feel uncomfortable holding it.

 Luas (the Irish word for “speed”) is the light rail system that connects the heart of Dublin with its suburbs.
 Trams run every five minutes at peak times and every 10-15 minutes at other times.
 Tickets for Luas are available at street vending machines.

 Dublin is believed to have more taxis than New York City.
 The taxicabs are available almost on every corner of the city.
-You can use them to get to Dublin City from Dublin Airport, explore the center of the city, and even the suburbs.
+You can use them to get to Dublin City from the Dublin Airport, explore the center of the city, and even the suburbs.
 Although flagging down a taxi is a normal practice in Dublin, you’re better off booking your ride in advance.

 DoDublin Freedom Card